Doctor of Physical Therapy

 Students should be aware that all physical therapist professional education programs in the United States are subject to accreditation “standards that assure quality and continuous improvement in the entry-level preparation of physical therapists, and reflect the evolving nature of education, research, and practice.”
 While the Education Section of the American Physical Therapy Association (APTA) recognizes that there are proprietary organizations that rank physical therapist education programs, the profession encourages prospective students to provide their own comparisons through careful examination of information on program and APTA websites, and visits to the campuses to talk with enrolled students and program faculty.

-Philosophy of the Physical Therapy Program
+Curricular of the Department of Physical Therapy

-The profession of physical therapy is an integral and essential part of the health care delivery system.
+The profession of physical therapy is an integral and essential part of the healthcare delivery system.
 The quality of care provided by physical therapists, to a broad spectrum of citizens of all ages and backgrounds in a variety of practice environments, has been a catalyst for the profession’s expanding role.